Colleen Harrison is a photojournalist currently based out of Minnesota.

 After moving to Minnesota in 2014, Colleen worked as a photojournalist for the Albert Lea Tribune and Albert Lea Magazine for nearly seven years, eventually being named photo editor as well as assistant editor.
-She also spent time with sister newspapers along the Mississippi-Louisiana border as well as Texas to help with hurricane aftermath coverage.
+She also spent time with sister newspapers along the Mississippi-Louisiana border as well as along the Gulf Coast of Texas to help with coverage in the aftermath of Hurricane Harvey.
 Each year she worked for the Tribune, Colleen won numerous awards for her written, photography and video work.

-Colleen lives in southern Minnesota with her partner in crime as well as their crazy dogs and judgmental cat, and is open to freelance work anywhere.
+Now producing content for St. Cloud State University, Colleen lives in central Minnesota with her partner in crime as well as their crazy dogs and judgmental cat, and is open to freelance work anywhere.